Lucassilvap18/Lucassilvap18/README.md

 My main skills include container orchestration, infrastructure as code, and configuration management.
 I have experience with public clouds (AWS and GCP), and I hold certifications in this field.

-🎓 Postgraduate student in DevOps Engineering
+🎓 Graduated in systems analysis and development

 ☁️ Google Cloud Associate Cloud Engineer (Certified)